Frank Reich: National Football League

-Reich was drafted by the Buffalo Bills in the third round (57th overall) in the 1985 NFL Draft.
-The Bills had already drafted future Hall of Famer Jim Kelly in 1983 and when Kelly signed with the Bills in 1986, Reich was relegated a role as backup.
+Reich was selected by the Buffalo Bills in the third round (57th overall) in the 1985 NFL draft.
+The Bills had already drafted future Hall of Famer Jim Kelly in 1983 and when Kelly signed with the Bills in 1986, Reich was relegated to a role as backup.

 Reich got his first start when Kelly went down with a shoulder injury in 1989.
 Reich led the Bills to two straight victories.
 He rallied the Bills in the fourth quarter by throwing two drives down the field for a 23–20 victory over the previously unbeaten Los Angeles Rams.
 This first game for Reich occurred in front of a Rich Stadium crowd of 76,231 and a Monday Night Football audience.
-In Super Bowl XXV, kicker Scott Norwood famously missed the potential game winning field goal wide-right.
+In Super Bowl XXV, kicker Scott Norwood famously missed the potential game winning field goal wide-right, partially because Reich, as the holder on the attempt, mistakenly aligned the laces to the right, positioning the kicked ball to fade right once in the air.

 Reich returned the following year, however when Kelly was injured again late in the 1990 season.
 Reich provided the Bills with two key wins, clinching them the AFC East title and home field advantage throughout the playoffs.

 During the final game of the 1992 regular season, the Houston Oilers defeated Buffalo 27–3 in Houston, where Kelly suffered strained ligaments in his knee and yielded to Reich to finish the game in his place.
 With Kelly out, Reich took the reins as the starter for the wild card game the following week, on January 3, 1993.
-The wild card game was a rematch with the Oilers, hosted in Buffalo, where they led the Bills 35–3 early in the 3rd quarter, but Reich then led the Bills on a 38–3 run en route to a 41–38 overtime victory.
+The wild card game was a rematch with the Oilers, hosted in Buffalo, where they led the Bills 35–3 early in the third quarter, but Reich then led the Bills on a 38–3 run en route to a 41–38 overtime victory.
 The rally from a 32-point deficit remained the largest comeback in NFL history until the Minnesota Vikings made a 33-point comeback against the Indianapolis Colts on December 17, 2022.
 Reich started his second consecutive playoff game, as the Bills defeated the Pittsburgh Steelers 24–3 in the divisional round.
-This made Reich one of a handful of quarterbacks who is undefeated as a starter in post-season play, as well as the only one with more than one start to his credit.
+This made Reich one of a handful of quarterbacks who is undefeated as a starter in postseason play, as well as the only one with more than one start to his credit.
 Kelly recovered and started the AFC Championship where the Bills defeated the Miami Dolphins 29–10.
 During Super Bowl XXVII, the Bills faced the Dallas Cowboys and Reich again replaced an injured Kelly in the first half of the Super Bowl.
-Reich led the Bills to 10 points to make the score 31–17, with a possible comeback well within the Bills' capability as the 3rd quarter concluded.
-However, in the 4th quarter, the Cowboys scored 21 unanswered points to win 52–17, and Reich finished the game with two interceptions.
+Reich led the Bills to 10 points to make the score 31–17, with a possible comeback well within the Bills' capability as the third quarter concluded.
+However, in the fourth quarter, the Cowboys scored 21 unanswered points to win 52–17, and Reich finished the game with two interceptions.